docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 ---
 title: Enable SAML authentication
-description: Learn how to configure user authentication with SAML 2.0
+description: Learn how to configure user authentication with SAML 2.0.
 keywords: SAML, ucp, authentication, SSO, Okta, ADFS
 ---

 >{% include enterprise_label_shortform.md %}

-SAML is commonly supported by enterprise authentication systems.
-SAML-based single sign-on (SSO) gives you access to UCP through a SAML 2.0-compliant identity provider.
+Security Assertion Markup Language (SAML) is commonly supported by enterprise authentication systems.
+SAML-based single sign-on (SSO) is designed to access to UCP through a SAML 2.0-compliant identity provider.

-SAML-based single sign-on (SSO) gives you access to UCP through a SAML 2.0-compliant identity provider.
 UCP supports SAML for authentication as a service provider integrated with your identity provider.

 For more information about SAML, see the [SAML XML website](http://saml.xml.org/).

-UCP supports these identity providers:
+UCP supports the following identity providers:

 - [Okta](https://www.okta.com/)
 - [ADFS](https://docs.microsoft.com/en-us/windows-server/identity/active-directory-federation-services)

 ## Configure identity provider integration

-There are values your identity provider needs for successful integration with UCP, as follows.
+Your identity provider needs specific values for successful integration with UCP.
 These values can vary between identity providers.
 Consult your identity provider documentation for instructions on providing these values as part of their integration process.

 ### Okta integration values

 Okta integration requires these values:

-- URL for single signon (SSO).
-This value is the URL for UCP, qualified with `/enzi/v0/saml/acs`.
+- **URL for SSO.** This value is the URL for UCP, qualified with `/enzi/v0/saml/acs`.
 For example, `https://111.111.111.111/enzi/v0/saml/acs`.
-- Service provider audience URI.
-This value is the URL for UCP, qualified with `/enzi/v0/saml/metadata`.
+- **Service provider audience URI.** This value is the URL for UCP, qualified with `/enzi/v0/saml/metadata`.
 For example, `https://111.111.111.111/enzi/v0/saml/metadata`.
-- NameID format.
-Select Unspecified.
+- **NameID format.** Select Unspecified.
-- Application username.
-Email (For example, a custom `${f:substringBefore(user.email, "@")}` specifies the username portion of the email address.
+- **Application username.** Email.
+For example, a custom `${f:substringBefore(user.email, "@")}` specifies the username portion of the email address.
-- Attribute Statements:
+- **Attribute Statements:**
-    - Name: `fullname`, Value: `user.displayName`.
+    - **Name.** `fullname`, Value: `user.displayName`.
-    - Group Attribute Statement:
+    - **Group Attribute Statement:**
-Name: `member-of`, Filter: (user defined) for associate group membership.
+        - Name: `member-of`, Filter: (user defined) for associate group membership.
 The group name is returned with the assertion.
-Name: `is-admin`, Filter: (user defined) for identifying if the user is an admin.
+        - Name: `is-admin`, Filter: (user defined) for identifying if the user is an admin.

 ### ADFS integration values

 ADFS integration requires the following steps:

 1. Add a relying party trust.
-For example: https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/create-a-relying-party-trust)
+See [Create a Relying Party Trust](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/create-a-relying-party-trust) for an example.

 2. Obtain the service provider metadata URI.
 This value is the URL for UCP, qualified with `/enzi/v0/saml/metadata`.
 For example, `https://111.111.111.111/enzi/v0/saml/metadata`.

 3. Add claim rules:

     * Convert values from AD to SAML
-        - Display-name : Common Name
+        - **Display-name:** Common Name
-        - E-Mail-Addresses : E-Mail Address
+        - **E-Mail-Addresses:** E-Mail Address
-        - SAM-Account-Name : Name ID
+        - **SAM-Account-Name:** Name ID
     * Create full name for UCP (custom rule):
         ```
         c:[Type == "http://schemas.xmlsoap.org/claims/CommonName"]